elementary/builds/README.md

 ### Building & Testing
 This site is built with Nuxt.JS, a Vue.JS framework.

-You'll need the following dependenices:
+You'll need the following dependencies:
 * nodejs >= 10.20.1
 * npm